zephyrproject-rtos/zephyr/doc/getting_started/index.rst

 Bootstrap west
 ==============

-Install the bootstrapper for Zephyr's command-line tool, :ref:`west` in a shell or ``cmd.exe`` prompt:
+Install the bootstrapper for Zephyr's command-line tool, :ref:`west <west>` in a shell or ``cmd.exe`` prompt:

 .. code-block:: console